Being one of the most used open-source version control, Git was created in 2005 by developers who also contributed to the Linux operating system.

 3. Product Management

-Like marketing, frequent releases will bring more frequent customer feedback that will result in faster updates.
+Like marketing, frequent releases will bring more frequent customer feedback, resulting in faster updates.
 The branch workflow provides better flexibility when the user changes at times.
 Therefore, developers can manage two releases simultaneously around their dedicated branches until engineering has time to come back to it.

 4. Customer Support

 With the streamlined development cycle offered by Git, bug fixes are performed frequently before new releases that will automatically bring more ease to customer support.
-Developers just have to patch the problems and push them directly to production and deploy faster fixes and get happier customers.
+Developers just have to patch the problems, push them directly to production, deploy faster fixes, and get happier customers.

 The UX/UI designers will get an entirely new user flow to check out new ways and designs through new branches that also give them a sandboxed environment to play.
 It liberates designers to see how their changes and edits will reflect the interface without breaking the existing functionality.

-A distributed version control like Git efficiently stores all the data regarding the changes made in the source code in the past.
-From offering advanced benefits like simultaneous development to work flexibility to developers and designers, Git is an important topic to know about in the world of technology.
+We hope this tutorial helped you install git and update git without any problems.
+A distributed version control like Git efficiently stores all the data regarding the past changes made in the source code.
+From offering advanced benefits like simultaneous development to work flexibility to developers and designers, Git is an important topic to know about in the world of technology, and you can easily install git on Windows 10.

-Learn about installing and updating its version on operating systems like Linux, Windows, macOS, etc., through a step-by-step guide mentioned above.
+Learn about installing and updating its version on operating systems like Linux, Windows, and macOS through the step-by-step guide mentioned above.
 If you’ve already installed Git, you can check its version by the steps given in the blog.
 Comment below if you liked this article or still have any questions.